Durham-Based Staff

 arlene.melchiorre@duke.edu

 Arlene Melchiorre is project coordinator in the Office of Government Relations.
 In this role, Arlene has primary responsibilities for managing the day-to-day office operation including reporting Duke’s lobbying efforts to the federal government on a quarterly basis.
 She also supports the Duke in DC office with the planning and coordination of events held in DC.
 Prior to joining the Office of Government Relations she was a staff assistant in Duke’s Office of Durham & Regional Affairs.
 Arlene completed her BA in Information Management and Technology at Syracuse University and her Master of Arts in Liberal Studies from Duke’s Graduate Liberal Studies Program.
 Arlene lives in Fuquay Varina with her husband Gary.
-She is the proud mother of Barbra, an Army veteran who continues to work with veterans at the VA in Fayetteville, and Garrett, a partner in the law firm of Cotton, Bledsoe, Tighe and Dawson in Midland, Texas.
-Her greatest joy is being known as “Ma” to her grandson, Johan.
+She is the proud mother of Barbra, an Army veteran who continues to work with veterans at the VA in Fayetteville, NC and Garrett, a partner in the law firm of Cotton, Bledsoe, Tighe and Dawson in Midland, Texas.
+Her greatest joy is being a grandmother to Johan and Grace Anne.

 Washington, DC-Based Staff